School leadership

 The 2015 Education Bill affirms that the directors and supervisors within the regional and district directorates of education and the education units shall undertake routine inspections of schools to ensure the maintenance of standards of performance in teaching and learning in accordance with the directives or guidelines of the Inspectorate Council.

-This profile was reviewed by Dr. Usman Kojo Abonyi of the University of Ghana.
+This profile was reviewed by Dr. Usman Kojo Abonyi, Senior Lecturer & Head of Department, Department of Educational Studies and Leadership, School of Education and Leadership, University of Ghana.

 Last modified: